How You Can Be Climate Smart

 • Protect Water Quality

-• Maintain septic systems, minimize lawn chemicals, and preserve vegetated buffers along streams and ponds.
+• Using this information from DEC, learn more about keeping water clean by maintaining septic systems, minimizing lawn chemicals and preserving vegetated buffers along streams and ponds.

-• Protect wildlife by minimizing outdoor lighting, putting lights on motion sensors, using shielded fixtures that direct light downward and choosing warm-colored bulbs over blue-white ones.
+• Reduce light pollution by minimizing outdoor lighting, putting lights on motion sensors, using shielded fixtures that direct light downward and choosing warm-colored bulbs over blue-white ones.

 6. Prepare for Extreme Weather